Is your website getting the results you’re hoping for? How many visitors stick around, and how many of those who do are taking action?

 The same is true for social media messages.

-So how can YOU benefit from the power of persuasive marketing writing?
+So how would YOU like to benefit from the power of persuasive marketing writing?

 How YOU can benefit from the Power of Marketing Writing

 If you’re less than happy with the results you’re getting from your website, it’s time to let a marketing writer help you out.
-And I’d like to offer my services.
+And I’d like to be the one to do it!

-I’ll be happy to look at your website and give you some tips on how you can improve your results…
+I’d be happy to take a look at your website and give you some tips on how you can improve your results…

-Just CLICK HERE to email me, put the words “Marketing Writing” into the subject line, and I’ll get back to you shortly!
+Just CLICK HERE to email me, put the words “Marketing Writing” into the subject line, and we’ll schedule a time!